CLI Reference

 • 1: regression violations (or strict-mode skipped checks)

-• 2: invalid input/config/baseline setup
+• 2: invalid input, config, or baseline setup

 akmon policy show-effective